 The scariest type of allergy is clearly anaphylaxis.
-With an attack, the patient generally gets itchy all over and can face problems like their throat closing, shortness of breath, chest tightness, vomiting, diarrhea, or passing out.
-An exceptionally severe attack can be fatal.
+During an attack, the patient generally gets itchy all over and can face problems like their throat closing, shortness of breath, chest tightness, vomiting, diarrhea, or passing out.
+An exceptionally severe attack can even be fatal.

-Food allergy is the most common reason for anaphylaxis.
-It can also happen with drug allergy or stings from bees, wasps, yellow jackets, hornets, or fire ants.
+Food allergies are the most common reason cause of anaphylaxis.
+It can also happen with drug allergies or stings from bees, wasps, yellow jackets, hornets, or fire ants.
 More rare causes include exercise, cold temperature, and there is even a disease called idiopathic anaphylaxis, which is when anaphylaxis occurs with no recognized trigger.

 Once anaphylaxis has started, the one treatment shown over and over to be the most effective is epinephrine.
 The earlier it is given the better the chances are for a good outcome such as decreased mortality, less hospitalizations, and less late phase reactions.